bridgetownrb/gems-index/src/index.md

 end
 ```

 The server is a static site on a CDN hosted by [Render](https://render.com).
+The source code is [available here](https://github.com/bridgetownrb/gems-index).

 ## Checksums